How To Write An Affirmation That Works32 comments

-Repetition is important
+Repetition is important when using an affirmation

 Unfortunately, fear and shame, or whatever you call the emotion that dominates your pain, often speak to us all through the day.
 The negative voices of our past telling us that we are not good enough, not thin enough, or smart enough can be good at repeating themselves.
 Over and over.

 So we have to match that.
 Say or read affirmations at least 12 times 3 times a day.
 Try to feel it or picture it in your head also.
 For example, when I was scared of flying, I pictured myself on a plane, calm and happy.
 I had to feel this one for it to work.